jarulsamy/SimmerTheToads/ElevatorPitch/script.md

 - Simmer the Toads is a Spotify extention that takes in a list of songs suggested by a group of people, then makes it into one seamless playlist.
-It connects each of your diverse music tastes, gradually taking you from one music style to another, by elegantly arranging your list of songs and creating musical pathways of additional "transition" songs between genres.
+It connects each of your diverse music tastes, by elegantly arranging your list of songs based on similar genres, and creating musical pathways of additional "transition" songs between each unique genre.

 - We're extending the use of existing programs such as Boil the Frog (a song path generator) and Spotify Enhance (a built in playlist enhancement feature) to create a curated listening experience.

 **What do you need to be successful?**
-- Spotify has an exceedingly open and diverse set of resources (APIs) for developers.
-We can take advantage of much of the existing music recommendation tool-set and build a cohesive platform with tight integration with Spotify.

-- For front-end development, we plan on using React, a well-documented Javascript library for building user interfaces.

-- We plan on building a website (or some other equivalent platform) which allows invited members to add songs to a collaborative playlist.
-Then, utilizing the existing Spotify recommendations APIs, analyze each song within the playlist and identify distinct genres and styles.
-Then, we group the songs into stylistic categories.
-Each stylistic category is connected to the next through a musical pathway of “transition” songs.
+- We plan on building a website (or some other equivalent platform) utilizing the React library which allows invited members to add songs to a collaborative playlist through code sharing (like Kahoot).
+We plan on using the existing Spotify recommendations APIs integrated with the python library Spotipy to build a cohesive platform with tight integration.

+- Our code will analyze each song within the playlist and identify distinct genres and styles.
+Then, we'll group the songs into stylistic categories, and connect each category to the next through a musical pathway of “transition” songs.

 **Why are you the right team to solve this problem?**